Jennifer Schlecht Memorial Scholarship Fund

 Theodora Varelis and Aminata Diarra

 Aminata and Theodora worked with International Rescue Committee-Chad's Protection, Gender and Health (ProGeSan) program in partnership with RAISE and Université de N’Djamena.
 Theodora and Aminata supported two research studies in 2 refugee camps in Wadi-Fira, Chad: one focused on person-centered maternity care and the other on adolescent sexual and reproductive health.
 Here they are digitizing information gathered on a flip chart created by adolescents during a series of participatory research activities on sexual and reproductive health at Kounoungou refugee camp.
-Read more about their experience.
+Read more about their experience(link is external and opens in a new window).